Living in Brooklyn vs Manhattan

-According to Streeteasy, in the past year, rents in Brooklyn grew faster than rents in Queens and Manhattan.
+According to Streeteasy and NYC Long Distance Movers experience, in the past year, rents in Brooklyn grew faster than rents in Queens and Manhattan.
 Within Brooklyn, rents in Williamsburg and other areas of North Brooklyn grew the fastest.
 This rent growth follows the MTA announcement that the L train would remain in service, after it was reported that the L train needed to shutdown for some time.
 Meanwhile, despite Manhattan once being the hottest borough, Manhattan had the slowest rent growths of the 3 boroughs.

 While many neighborhoods in Brooklyn have maintained their old-school vibes and cheaper-than-Manhattan rents, other neighborhoods have experienced rapid changes, transitioning into meccas for youth and glass-lined shopping areas.
 Through zoning laws and redevelopment, a mix of good PR and the rise of trendy shops, some neighborhoods in Brooklyn have actually surpassed the cost of rents in Manhattan.

 Check out Zumper’s map of 1-bedroom rent prices in Manhattan

 According to Zumper, the most expensive area for 1 bedroom apartments in Manhattan is in Chelsea.
 Meanwhile, the cheapest area for renting a 1 bedroom apartment in Manhattan was in Washington Heights/Inwood.
 Meanwhile, Rents in the Northern Manhattan area hover in the $2000 a month range.

 However, many neighborhoods in Brooklyn are not far off from Manhattan pricing.
 1 Bedroom Apartments in Williamsburg, DUMBO, Vinegar Hill, Downtown Brooklyn all have median rents surpassing $3,000.
 Neighborhoods like Clinton Hill are now more expensive than the Upper East side.